teknopaul/binjs/binjs/doc/SimpleSyntax.md

             $.error(10, "Unknown option");
     }

-switch statements, if/else, while loops, do/while loops, try/catch/finally and others from JavaScirpt are used, since the bash ones are ugly.
+`switch` statements, `if/else`, `while` loops, `do/while` loops, `try/catch/finally` and others from JavaScirpt are used, since the bash ones are ugly.

-The pipes and redirects and even the trailing & from bash are used.
+The pipes and redirects and the trailing `&` from bash are used.

 ## How it works